themost-framework/data/docs/create-a-simple-data-model.md

 The `fields` property is an array of fields.
 Each field has a name, a type, and other properties.
 The `name` property is the name of the field.
 The `type` property is the type of the field.
 The `value` property is the default value of the field.
 The `readonly` property indicates whether the field is read-only.
 The `primary` property indicates whether the field is a primary key.
 The `calculation` property is a function that is used to calculate the value of the field.

+Note: If you want to read more about the `Thing` data model, you can read the [schema.org](https://schema.org/Thing) documentation.

 ### Database schema

-Each one of these fields are going to be represented as a column in the database table  e.g. `ThingBase` wher the `id` field is the primary key of the table.
+Each one of these fields are going to be represented as a column in the database table  e.g. `ThingBase` where the `id` field is the primary key of the table.
 The `dateCreated` field is the date on which the record was created.
 The `dateModified` field is the date on which the record was last modified.
 The `createdBy` field is the user who created the record.
 The `modifiedBy` field is the user who last modified the record.

 ![ThingBase](./images/ThingBaseSchema.png)